JasonLandbridge/Cypress-Auth0-Simulator/integrations/cypress/README.md

 See the scripts section in [package.json](./package.json) for various examples on the use of integrating with`start-server-and-test` command.

+## Step 6: Configure your localhost to use a https connection

+The Auth0 SDK's require a https connection to work.
+This can easily be setup by using [mkcert](https://github.com/FiloSottile/mkcert) to create a self-signed certificate for your localhost.

+A running example with setting up mkcert instruction can be found here at [@simulacrum/ui](../../packages/ui/README.md#running-https-services-from-localhost)

 The following commands are now available in your test suite:

 ## Commands